 4. When negotiating tight spaces at low speed, ride your rear brake to keep power under control and maintain balance.

 5. Cornering: (1) Reduce speed and downshift before the corner.
-(2) Get off the breaks.
+(2) Get off the brakes.
 (3) Push on the side of the handlebars that’s the inside of the turn (right side for right turns, left side for left turns).
 (4) Follow the natural lean.
 (5) When you reach the apex, evenly roll on the throttle.

 On the road, upshifts are quick and easy and can be fired off with a sniper’s precision right from the start — slowing it down is a different story.
 Some bikes will spoil you with a slipper clutch (or similar technology) to keep your back wheel from locking up during ill-timed downshifts, but are unnecessary if you can blipshift with the best of them.
 Just like in your car (you drive stick right?) pull in the clutch and twist the throttle to rev match as you downshift.
 If you’ve done it right, you’ll barely notice.
 As always, practice this in a safe environment before you get crazy on the road.